Spaced Repetition for Exams: The Science of Long-Term Retention

 Active Recall: The Engine of Spaced Repetition

 Spaced repetition tells you when to study, but active recall tells you how.
 Spacing only works if you’re actually testing yourself.
-If you just re-read your highlights every few days, you’re falling into the "fluency illusion"—you think you know it because the text looks familiar, but you can’t actually produce it from memory.
+If you just re-read your highlights every few days, you’re falling into the "fluency illusion."
+You think you know it because the text looks familiar, but you can’t actually produce it from memory.

 Active recall is the engine.
 You have to force your brain to fetch the answer without help.
 Techniques like the Blurting Method are perfect for this.
 SuperKnowva automates this process by turning your lecture notes into active recall challenges, like flashcards and quizzes, so you’re always testing, never just reading.